denten-books/plain-text/0-intro.md

 # Computational Poetics: An Introduction

+*Plain Text* is a book about literary devices.
+It concerns the nature of digital inscription---the material trace that gives rise to literary phenomena, and, more broadly to all other cultural artifacts in which the computer mediates.
+Practices of textual exegesis, commentary, and interpretation are crucial for whatever political ideal of an engaged populace one may wish to advance.
+Yet, today we find ourselves in an unprecedented, since the Middle Ages, position of losing the basic capacity to read and write.
+Many contemporary texts---like poems inscribed into bacteria and encrypted software---are simply beyond the human sensory reach.[^ln-dna] Other forms of writing are merely obfuscated or made illegible to prevent access and comprehension.
+Increasingly, we write not in the sense of making marks on paper but in simulation.
+The key press produces on sort of an inscription in computer memory and yet another kind of inscription on the screen.
+On one surface the mark is visible but temporary.
+It disappears without power.
+On the other surface the mark endures, but in a form legible only to those who possess the specialized tools and the training to decipher it.
+As a literary scholar, I am concerned with the selective growth of illiteracy.

+[^ln-dna]: See p @bok_xenotext._2015

-As I write these introductory remarks, a ceiling-mounted smoke detector in my kitchen emits a loud noise every three minutes or so.
+While I write these introductory remarks, a ceiling-mounted smoke detector in my kitchen emits a loud noise every three minutes or so.
 A pleasant female voice announces also "low battery."
 This is, I learn, a precaution stipulated by US National Fire Alarm Code 72-108 11.6.6 (2013).
 The clause requiring a "distinct audible signal before the battery is incapable of operating" is encoded into the device.
 The smoke detector literally embodies that piece of legislation in its circuitry.
 We thus obtain a condition where two meanings of